katholiek-onderwijs-vlaanderen/sri/README.md

       }
     ]

-If “verb” is omitted, it must be interpreted as PUT.
-It is advised to specify it explicitly.
+If `verb` is omitted, it MUST be interpreted as PUT.

-The response body matches this same composition, and returns the http status and body (if any) the regular PUT/DELETE/GET/.. operations would return.
+The response body matches this same composition, and returns the http status and body (if any) the regular operations would return.
+A client MAY combine all types of operations (GET/PUT/POST/DELETE) in a single batch operation.

     [
      {
       “href” : “/schools/{uuid-generated-by-client}”,
-      “status” : 200 /* the http status that would be given for this resource in a regular PUT */ /* “body” is ommited here, if the server normally does not return any response body for 200 OK */ },
+      “status” : 200
+     },
      {
       “href” : “/schoollocations/{uuid-generated-by-client}”,
       “status” : 409,
       “body” : {
-       /* The same response object that a regular PUT would return for an error situation */ }
+       ...
       }
+     }
     ]

-## Security
-APIs can be called in 3 kinds of security context.
-An api can be called publicly (no known security context).
-It may be called on behalf of a certain user.
-Or it may be called in behalf of some technical system.

-When called on behalf of a person, OAuth authentication is required.

-When calling on behalf of a technical system/process, BASIC authentication should be used.

 ## Algorithms
 Implementations can expose various algorithms as a POST operation.
-The input and output of such an algorithm call should be JSON documents.
-Besides this the implementation can choose the content of those documents.
+The input and output of such an algorithm call SHOULD be JSON documents.
+Besides this the server can choose the content of those documents.

 [roa-book]: http://www.crummy.com/writing/RESTful-Web-Services/
 [roy-fielding]: http://www.w3.org/TR/webarch/#information-resource